Vercel Guide

 },

-Vercel adds an env var to the backend - VERCEL_URL
+Vercel adds an environment variable to the backend - VERCEL_URL

 , which points to the current URL that the app is deployed on.
 This allows SuperTokens to work on all inspect URLs generated by Vercel without you having to keep changing your code.